khaleegram/eArena/README.md

 ---

-## 4. AI Flows & Core Logic (Genkit)
+## 4. Tournament Logic & AI Flows

-The platform's intelligence is powered by several Genkit flows.
+The platform's intelligence and automation are powered by a combination of deterministic logical functions and Genkit AI flows.

-### `generateTournamentFixtures`
+### Core Logic (Deterministic)

+#### `generateRoundRobinFixtures` (in `src/lib/actions.ts`)
-- **Purpose:** Creates a fair and complete match schedule.
+- **Purpose:** Creates a fair and complete match schedule for round-robin stages.
+This function **does not use AI** to ensure correctness.
-- **Input:** A list of team IDs and the tournament format (`league`, `cup`, `champions-league`).
+- **Input:** A list of team IDs and a boolean for `homeAndAway`.
 - **Logic:**
-  1. Takes the list of teams and the chosen format.
-  2. The AI shuffles the teams to ensure fairness.
-  3. It generates a round-robin or group-stage-plus-knockout schedule based on the format.
+  1. It systematically pairs each team ID against every other team ID once.
+  2. If `homeAndAway` is true, it generates a second set of fixtures, swapping the home and away teams.
-  4. The output is a structured array of match objects (`{homeTeamId, awayTeamId, round}`).
+  3. The output is a structured array of match objects (`{homeTeamId, awayTeamId, round}`), which are then assigned dates and written to the database.

-### `calculateTournamentStandings`
+#### `updateStandings` (in `src/lib/actions.ts`)
-- **Purpose:** Ranks teams in a tournament based on their performance.
+- **Purpose:** Calculates and ranks teams in a tournament based on performance.
+This function **does not use AI** to ensure accuracy.
-- **Input:** An array of teams with their calculated stats (wins, goals, etc.) and optional custom tie-breaker rules.
 - **Logic:**
-  1. Analyzes the provided stats for each team.
+  1. Triggered every time a match result is approved.
+  2. Fetches all `approved` matches for the tournament.
+  3. Iterates through the results to calculate each team's stats (Points, Wins, Draws, Losses, Goals For, Goals Against, Goal Difference, Clean Sheets).
-  2. Applies standard sports tie-breaking logic (Points > Goal Difference > Goals For) or the custom rules provided.
+  4. Sorts all teams based on standard football tie-breaking rules: Points > Goal Difference > Goals For > Wins.
-  3. Outputs a sorted array of teams with their final ranking, which is then stored in the `standings` collection.
+  5. Saves the final, sorted list to the `standings` collection, which is displayed on the tournament page.

+### AI-Powered Flows (Genkit)

-### `predictMatchWinner`
+#### `predictMatchWinner`
 - **Purpose:** Provides an entertaining, pundit-style prediction for an upcoming match.
 - **Input:** Key stats for the home and away teams (win rate, avg goals for/against).
 - **Logic:**